N E W S

 FDA Compliance Training for Mobile Devices

-“I am thrilled to introduce the FDA Compliance Training series of courses on PHONIZE.
+“I am thrilled to introduce the FDA Compliance Training series of courses on EYEQ.
 We are seeing tremendous uptake from customers and training distribution partners.
-PHONIZE is the leader for delivering mandatory compliance training that’s easy, fast and engaging training as a mobile App or on PCs.”
+EYEQ is the leader for delivering mandatory compliance training that’s easy, fast and engaging training as a mobile App or on PCs.”

 — Ms. Angela Bazigos